-Saturday performances can be heard throughout the Hyde Park neighborhood.
-Music will be performed in 13 different venues beginning at 1pm and continue nonstop throughout the day, concluding with a solo performance by saxophonist Miguel Zenon at Rockefeller Chapel at 11pm.
-Sunday, September 30th, all of the programming will be on the James W. Wagner and the new West Stage sponsored by the Logan Center for the Arts on the Midway Plaisance South between Woodlawn and Ellis Avenues from 1 – 8pm.
+Saturday, September 28th performances can be heard throughout the Hyde Park neighborhood.
+Music will be performed in 13 different venues beginning at 1pm and continue nonstop throughout the day, concluding with a performance Rockefeller Chapel at 11pm and concluding at Midnight.
+Sunday, September 29th, all of the programming will be on the James W. Wagner and the new West Stage sponsored by the Logan Center for the Arts on the Midway Plaisance South between Woodlawn and Ellis Avenues from 1 – 8pm.

 Check out pictures from last year’s Jazz Festival on Flickr.